Complex box bounds for real maps: Introduction and statement of the main results

-If $f$ is a non-renormalizable polynomial with only hyperbolic periodic points, then the results in \cite{KS} imply the existence of complex bounds (the method there relies on an important lemma by Kahn-Lyubich, see \cite{KL}).
-For this reason the results in \cite{KS} do not require the polynomial to be real (and it does not matter whether the critical points are of even or odd order).
-Because of this, the proof in \cite{KSS} can be simplified: one can repl�ace Sections 8 to 11 in \cite{KSS} by the more general results derived in \cite{KS}.
-However the methods in \cite{KS} do not provide complex bounds when $f$ is infinitely renormalizable or when $f$ is real analytic.
+If $f$ is at most finitely renormalizable polynomial with only hyperbolic periodic points, then the results in \cite{KS} imply that complex bounds indeed hold for $f$.
+The method there relies on an important lemma by Kahn-Lyubich, see \cite{KL}, and the results in \cite{KS} do not require the polynomial to be real (and it does not matter whether the critical points are of even or odd order).
+Because of this, the proof in \cite{KSS} can be simplified: one can replace Sections 8 to 11 in \cite{KSS} by the more general results derived in \cite{KS}.
+However the methods in \cite{KS} do not provide complex bounds when $f$ is infinitely renormalizable or when $f$ is $C^3$.

+So combining the puzzle construction and the complex bounds from \cite{KS} shows that if $f$ is a polynomial which is at most finitely renormalizable and has only hyperbolic or parabolic periodic points, then there exists a complex box mapping so that each puzzle piece contains at most one critical point.
+But if $f$ is a real polynomial which is either infinitely renormalizable (possibly at a non-real critical point) or with a non-parabolic periodic point (and a non-real critical point), then \cite{KS} does not provide complex bounds.

+Thus, {\em even for real polynomials our theorem is new:} previous results did not establish {\em beau} complex bounds for (at most) finitely renormalizable real polynomials with either non-real critical points or real critical points of odd order, and also not for infinitely renormalizable real polynomials with critical points of odd order.

+Previous proofs of complex bounds often require dividing the proof into the (essentially) bounded geometry and the big geometry cases.
+Having big geometry simplifies the construction of a complex box mapping at a single level, but when there are no bounds on the scaling factors, it is difficult to transfer estimates to deeper levels, see the comment before Proposition~\ref{prop:KSS 11.3}.